MessagePack-CSharp/MessagePack-CSharp/README.md

 When exposing the generated resolver publicly, consumers outside the library should aggregate the resolver using its `Instance` property, which contains *only* the generated formatters.
 The `InstanceWithStandardAotResolver` property is a convenience for callers that will not be aggregating the resolver with those from other libraries, since it aggregates built-in AOT friendly resolvers from the MessagePack library itself.

+Two assembly-level attributes exist to help with mixing in your own custom formatters with the automatically generated ones:
+- `MessagePackKnownFormatterAttribute`
+- `MessagePackAssumedFormattableAttribute`

+Learn more about using a mix of your own custom formatters and automatically generated ones in [the Analyzer section](#analyzer).

 ### Unity-specific AOT concerns